Chiral Gravitational Wave Background from Audible Axion via Nieh-Yan Term: Introduction

-The Nieh-Yan gravity is a theory that modifies the teleparallel equivalent of general relativity (TEGR) by the Nieh-Yan term~\cite{nieh1982identity,Nieh:2008btw}, which couples with the axion or axion-like field.
-We explore the different parameter regions built with axion masses and decay constants, and we numerically calculate the chiral gravitational wave background~\cite{Caprini:2018mtu,regimbau2011astrophysical,Thrane:2013oya,Cai:2016ihp,Bartolo:2018elp,Odintsov:2022hxu} produced by the audible axion via Nieh-Yan term.
+{The Nieh-Yan gravity is a theory that modifies the teleparallel equivalent of general relativity (TEGR) with the dyanmical Nieh-Yan term~\cite{nieh1982identity,Nieh:2008btw}, which is coupled with the axion or axion-like field.} We explore the different parameter regions built with axion masses and decay constants, and we numerically calculate the chiral gravitational wave background~\cite{Caprini:2018mtu,regimbau2011astrophysical,Thrane:2013oya,Cai:2016ihp,Bartolo:2018elp,Odintsov:2022hxu} produced by the audible axion via Nieh-Yan term.
 We find that the gravitational wave spectral energy density varies with different helicities.
 Considering the evolution of gravitational waves, we identify detectable signals in pulsar timing arrays (PTA)~\cite{NANOGrav:2023icp,Reardon:2023gzh,EPTA:2023fyk,Xu:2023wog,Belgacem:2020nda} or future space-based gravitational wave detectors such as LISA~\cite{Barausse:2020rsu}, Taiji~\cite{Ruan:2018tsw}, and ASTROD-GW~\cite{Ni:2012eh}.

 Furthermore, by calculating the axion comoving energy density within the axion dynamics which is affected by gravitational backreaction, we find that backreaction of the Nieh-Yan term can reduce the axion comoving energy density by several orders of magnitude.
 Thus, in some parameter spaces, the relic density of axion dark matter can be comparable to the observational results~\cite{Venegas:2021wwm,Arias:2022qjt}, and the chiral gravitational wave radiation energy density is also within a reasonable range~\cite{Planck:2018vyg}.